jonasrgoes/flutter_firebase/README.md

 ## The correct way to start an application in Flutter.

-This code can be useful as a skeleton to start a Flutter project using reactive programming with RxDart.
+This code can be useful as a skeleton or "How To Do" to start a Flutter project using Firebase, Firestore and reactive programming with RxDart.

 ## Topics